 Manfred Stohl is an Austrian rally and rallycross driver and team owner who recorded 127 starts in the World Rally Championship between 1991 and 2012, scoring six podiums to become the most successful Austrian rally driver in the world's premier competition.
 A peak of his career in rallying was a title of the Production World Rally Champion in 2000.
 In the overall standings, his career-best WRC result was fourth place in 2006.

 In recent years, Stohl was more focused on rallycross, spending a full season in the 2015 FIA World Rallycross Championship with World RX Team Austria.
-In rallying, he spent last two seasons mostly competing in China.
+Currenly, he leads Team STARD in rallycross competitions.

 Starting a career along with his father

 Manfred Stohl was born on July 7, 1972, in Vienna, Austria.
 His father Rudolf (Rudi) Stohl (born 1947) was a rally driver and he was still active when Manfred started a rallying career in 1991.
 Manfred was a navigator to his father few times and then moved to driver's seat at 1991 Rallye Cote d'Ivoire, which was a part of the World Rally Championship.
 Manfred's first navigator was Kay Gerlach.

 Manfred was driving an Audi 90 Quattro, same as his father.
 Manfred didn't finish the rally, Rudi Stohl was third, scoring his second WRC podium in a career.
 The first one he reached a year earlier in the same event.

 Stohl was driving Audi until 1996